Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Conclusions

 \section{Conclusions}

 The Cosmic Vine is one of the richest structures discovered at $z>3$ to date.
-In this work, we further revealed the large structure, and studied the member galaxy populations and the dark matter halos.
-We draw the following conclusions: \begin{enumerate} \item Using JWST archival data, we spectroscopically confirmed 136 members in the Cosmic Vine at $z\approx3.44$, and 47 members in a newly discovered foreground structure at $z\approx3.34$ which we dub the Leaf.
+In this work, we further revealed the large structure and studied the member galaxy populations and the dark matter halos.
+We have drawn the following conclusions: \begin{enumerate} \item Using JWST archival data, we spectroscopically confirmed 136 members in the Cosmic Vine at $z\approx3.44$, and 47 members in a newly discovered foreground structure at $z\approx3.34,$ which we dubbed the Leaf.
 In total, we identified 314 candidate, and 183 confirmed members belonging to the whole structure, covering an area of $8.2\times3.6\,{\rm Mpc^2}$.
-We revealed six subgroups with halo mass $\log(M_h/{\rm M_\odot})\gtrsim12$, in which four of them are within the Vine and the remaining two subgroups belongs to the Leaf.
+We revealed six subgroups with halo mass $\log(M_{\rm h}/{\rm M_\odot})\gtrsim12$, in which four of them are within the Vine and the remaining two subgroups belongs to the Leaf.

-\item Using both UVJ and sSFR, we identified 11 quiescent members with $\log(M_\ast/{\rm M_\odot})=9.5-11.0$ in the whole structure, constitutes the largest sample of quiescent galaxies in overdense environments at $z>3$ to date.
-This large number of quiescent galaxies in a dense structure infers a high number density of quiescent galaxies $\sim2\times10^{-4}$~cMpc$^{-3}$ that is three times above the field level at $\log(M_*/{\rm M_\odot})>10$ \citep{Baker2025QGs}, demonstrating accelerated galaxy evolution in dense environment.
+\item Using both UVJ and sSFR, we identified 11 quiescent members with $\log(M_\ast/{\rm M_\odot})=9.5-11.0$ in the whole structure, constituting the largest sample of quiescent galaxies in overdense environments at $z>3$ to date.
+This large number of quiescent galaxies in a dense structure infers a high number density of quiescent galaxies $\sim1-2\times10^{-4}$~cMpc$^{-3}$ that is two to three times above the field level at $\log(M_*/{\rm M_\odot})>10$ \citep{Baker2025QGs}, demonstrating accelerated galaxy evolution in dense environment.

-\item Remarkably, the quiescent galaxies form a tight red sequence on the color-magnitude diagram, significantly elevated from the star-forming members and the field galaxies---this is one of the earliest red sequences known to date.
+\item Remarkably, the quiescent galaxies form a tight red sequence on the colour-magnitude diagram, significantly elevated from the star-forming members and the field galaxies.
+It is distinguished as one of the earliest red sequences known to date.

-\item We find robust top-heavy SMFs for both star-forming and quiescent members of the Vine compared to the field counterparts, and the quiescent fraction is significantly elevated at high stellar mass $\log(M_\ast/{\rm M_\odot})>10.5$.
+\item We find robust top-heavy SMFs for both star-forming and quiescent members of the Vine compared to the field counterparts, while the quiescent fraction is significantly elevated at high stellar mass $\log(M_\ast/{\rm M_\odot})>10.5$.

 \item Our stellar mass-size analysis shows that star-forming members are more compact than the field counterparts at higher stellar masses, which is consistent with the predictions from simulations \citep[e.g,][]{Sommer-Larsen2010_expected_compact_massive_galaxies}.